Snomn123/apex-squirrelscripts-linux/README.md

 Repack with Tools -> Repack

-Rename the generated vpk file to "client_frontend.bsp.pak000_000.vpk" and the .dir.vpk file to "englishclient_frontend.bsp.pak000_dir.vpk"
+Rename the generated vpk file to "client_frontend.bsp.pak000_000.vpk" and the _dir.vpk file to "englishclient_frontend.bsp.pak000_dir.vpk"

 Move the two generated files back to "...../Steam/steamapps/common/Apex Legends/vpk/"